hollermay/FraudiCard/README.md

 ## Dataset

-The dataset used for this project is the [Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) from Kaggle.
+The dataset used for this project is the [Credit Card Fraud Detection dataset] (https://www.kaggle.com/mlg-ulb/creditcardfraud) from Kaggle.

 ## Model

-The model used for this project is logistic regression.
+The model used for this project is Logistic Regression.

 ## Evaluation